BENCHMARK BY THERMORY THERMO-SPRUCE –

-- For the substructure, we recommend using joists of thermally modified spruce of durability class 1.
-This way, the substructure will endure as long as the decking.
+- For the substructure, we recommend using thermally modified spruce joists with durability class 1.
+This will ensure that the substructure lasts as long as the decking.

-- When installing Thermo-Spruce decking, make sure that the heartwood side of the board faces down.
+- When installing thermo-spruce decking, make sure that the heartwood side of the boards is face down.

-- Choose the PC or TENI clip fixing to get a deck surface without screw holes and visible screws.
+- Choose the PC or TENI clip fixing for a deck surface with no visible screw holes or screws.

-- By choosing decking boards with matching tongue-and-groove ends you can install boards of different lengths with the least possible time and labour input.
-The load-bearing capacity of the tongue on end-matched tongue-and-groove decking is verified and you do not have to join the boards directly over a joist.
+- By choosing decking boards with end-matching, you can minimize time and labor when installing boards of different lengths.
+The load-bearing capacity of the end-matched part of the decking is verified, and the two boards don’t necessarily need to meet directly over a joist.

-- Apply end wax to all ends of the decking boards before installation to ensure longer service life.
+- Apply end wax to the ends of every decking board prior to installation to ensure a longer service life.

 - Follow the decking installation guide for correct installation.